Homepage

 Reached via a winding road dotted with silver-leaf olive groves, Butterfly Valley is a unique nature reserve where Jersey Tiger moths flock in their thousands, covering trees with their fluttering black- and red-striped wings from May to September.

-This vast nature reserve, where the island’s endemic fallow deer run wild, also has plenty of other attractions, including forest hiking trails, natural springs and waterfalls.
+This vast nature reserve, where the island’s endemic fallow deer run wild, also has plenty of other attractions, including forest hiking trails, natural springs and waterfalls – great for a family day out.

 Don’t miss: The stunning views from the 18th-century Kalopetra Monastery.